COVID In NYC: In Response To New Restrictions, Staten Island Restaurant Declares Itself An 'Autonomous Zone'

 NEW YORK (CBSNewYork) — As local COVID-19 cases continue to spike, parts of Staten Island are now in an orange zone.

-That means as more restrictions take effect Wednesday, there is more angst for many business owners and residents, CBS2’s Dave Carlin reported.
+That means as more restrictions took effect Wednesday, there was more angst for many business owners and residents, CBS2’s Dave Carlin reported.

+Gov. Andrew Cuomo announced that his “winter plan” not only identifies zones of the worst-impacted areas, but also boosts hospital resources for them.

+“We do more tests than any state in the nation, so we just have more data to make decisions on.
+Everybody has an opinion on COVID.
+We have facts,” Cuomo said.

-The micro-cluster strategy appears to be unpopular across parts of Staten Island, where some businesses reluctantly comply, including nail salons and fitness centers, while a few push back.
+The micro-cluster strategy appears to be unpopular across parts of Staten Island, where some businesses have reluctantly complied, including nail salons and fitness centers, while a few others have pushed back.

 “We don’t want to go through another shutdown.
 Everybody is just trying to get back on the road, man,” resident Xavier Rodriguez said.